-These home security systems are excellent alternatives to ADT
+These best home security systems are excellent alternatives to ADT

 |$150 (Basic), $500 (Plus)

 The forecasted costs for Frontpoint and Vivint may seem particularly egregious next to the rest, but they're on par with other major security companies like ADT.
 The next tier would be Abode and SimpliSafe, and while we chose SimpliSafe as our top pick, it's undoubtedly true that Abode unlocks more smart features to rationalize the cost.
-Finally, companies like Ring, Eufy, and Nest do far less harm to your bank accounts.
+Finally, companies like Ring and Wyze do far less harm to your bank accounts.

 How do I secure my security system?

 It's no secret that security companies like Ring have had notorious issues in the past with user privacy.
-It's also true that hackers could try to access your cloud data to check your video feeds and see when you're not home.
+Unfortunately, it's also true that hackers could try to access your cloud data to check your video feeds and see when you're not home.
 So you'll want to take some precautions.

 First, follow this guide for protecting your Wi-Fi network.
 Most security systems use some combination of cellular and wi-fi data, so make sure that your router and network can't be easily accessed by anyone outside your household.
 This may start with replacing your router with a Wi-Fi 6 router or mesh Wi-Fi router.

 Next, make sure you have two-factor authentication enabled.
-It's a simple step for making sure that even if hackers somehow get your username and password, they still would need your phone to get into your account.
-Our first five picks make this simple, but Eufy is trickier: they've slowly rolled out 2FA to a few countries, but not most of them.
-Allegedly they finally made it an option in the United States in August, but we haven't confirmed that.
+It's a simple step to ensure that even if hackers somehow get your username and password, they still need your phone to get into your account.

 Even with 2FA, you'll want to use strong passwords to secure your privacy, as your network may not support that.
-There are several reliable and secure password managers for Android that will create codes that hackers wouldn't guess from publicly available data.
-Check haveibeenpwned.com to make sure nothing you use hasn't already been compromised from a data breach.
+Several reliable and secure password managers for Android will create codes that hackers wouldn't guess from publicly available data.
+Also, check haveibeenpwned.com to make sure nothing you use hasn't already been compromised from a data breach.

-Finally, you could invest in a VPN service, so that your Wi-Fi activity isn't publicly viewable to hackers.
+Finally, you could invest in a VPN service so that your Wi-Fi activity isn't publicly viewable to hackers.
 That will disincentivize them from trying to hack you in the first place.

 What are the best home security systems for renters?

-Maybe you're renting a large house, and want a system that you can bring with you when you go.
+Maybe you're renting a large house and want a system that you can bring with you when you go.
 Or perhaps you're in a condo or apartment, but still want a security hub because you live in a bad area.

 Whatever your situation, renters should choose DIY systems, as it is an expensive hassle to get pro installers to reinstall your system somewhere else.
 To narrow it down further, focus your shopping on these specific companies: